Patterns#

 Input and output guardrails#

 Validate and transform on the way in with args, redact on the way out with result.
-The two phases bracket the operation:
+The two phases bracket the operation (redaction is tutorial module 3):

 routes: